lAnubisl/HugoBlog/content/article/azure-function-python-application-insights.md

 title: "Azure Function (Python) Application Insights"
 date: 2024-10-05T11:32:19Z
 draft: false
-keywords: "azure, azure function, python, logging, opentelimetry, application insights"
+keywords: "azure, azure function, python, logging, opentelemetry, application insights"
 description: "How to configure Application Insights logging for Python Azure Function"
 Summary: "
 I have some Python Azure Functions and recently I decided to review and improve the logging mechanism for them (Azure Application Insights integration).
 What I wanted to acheave is to have visual spans for individual